amplience/dc-sample-blog-nextjs/README.md

 If you used the dc-cli tool to register your content types, they will already have visualizations added, so you just need to update each URI with the correct domain.
 You can do this by updating the CLI definitions in /dc-cli-definitions and running the `npm run sync` command again, or by manually updating your content types in Dynamic Content.

-### How to configure Preview
+### How to configure Preview (optional)

-The Preview application URL should be the domain with the path of `/?vse={{vse.domain}}`, e.g.: `https://blog.example.com/?vse={{vse.domain}}`.
+Navigate to Hub settings > "Preview" in Dynamic Content.
+The Preview application URL should be the domain with the path of `/preview/?vse={{vse.domain}}`, e.g.: `https://blog.example.com/preview/?vse={{vse.domain}}`.

 Notes:

-- Blog slot editions will not include any unpublished blog posts as they are a reference link in the blog post.
-Publishing the newly created blog posts will make them available when using Preview.
+- Since blog posts are published on demand, not through an edition, the purpose of the preview application is to display the blog with the latest staged content (current saved versions), no time-based preview will be possible.
+Therefore it is not required to configure it in Dynamic Content.

 # Creating your first blog post